Fernandes proving to be the leader Man Utd need on and off the pitch | Goal.com

 He may have only been at the club a matter of weeks, but it is clear the midfielder has digested what it means to be a United player and the message he should be relaying to the wider world.

-His leadership, which has already been noted by one of the club’s greatest captain’s Bryan Robson, came across again as he spoke about linking up with Paul Pogba, aspirations to win the Premier League and competition in the squad.
+His leadership, which has already been noted by one of the club’s greatest captains in Bryan Robson, came across again as he spoke about linking up with Paul Pogba, aspirations to win the Premier League and competition in the squad.

 Fans were right to be excited by Fernandes' arrival in January, and even though a ball has not been kicked competitively for over five weeks, the Portuguese continues to impress, with United potentially having found the leader they have been lacking for years.